tylerwalts/puppet-jdk_oracle/README.md

     * Boolean to indicate if the installed java version is linked as the default java, javac etc...
 *  ensure
     * Boolean to disable anything from happening (absent/removal not supported yet)
+*  download_timeout
+    * Integer Timeout for download (wget) in seconds.
+Default is 600s